Generic selectors

 Q1.
 How common is recurrent gynecomastia?

 Q2.
-Is revision gynecomastia surgery more difficult?
+Is revision surgery more difficult?

 Q3.
-Can gland regrow after complete removal?
+Can the gland regrow after complete removal?

 • Choose an experienced revision surgeon